 The majority of fitness center attendees come out of a personal desire to either improve or maintain current states of wellness.
 There remains no doubt as to the fact that a fit body can ward off many illnesses, which are both incidentally bothersome as well as potentially life-threatening.
 While very important to successful longevity, the IRS takes a more general approach to health maintenance when it comes to tax exemptions

-The current law states that one cannot deduct the cost of the gym membership when filing taxes annually.
+The current law states that one cannot deduct the cost of the gym membership when annually filing taxes.
 While acknowledging that staying in relatively good shape at a gym promotes better health, the IRS feels that general toning and fitness workouts do not qualify as deductible expenses.

 As with most rules, exceptions do exist, most notably fitness expenses aligned with medical prescription.
 Certain detailed cases of medical care, defined as “…amounts paid for the diagnosis, cure, mitigation, treatment, or prevention of disease, or for the purpose of affecting a structure or function of the body”, can sometimes qualify as deductible expenditures.